By Suzy Strutner, managing editor

 The new deal

-This program would be Osmosis’s first that fully trains workers vs. simply supplementing what they learn in medical and other health professional schools.
+This program would be Osmosis’s first that fully trains workers vs. simply supplementing what they learn in medical school.

-👉 While Gaglani always envisioned launching some kind of online healthcare school, the push to do it now comes from COVID-19.
+While Ganglani always envisioned launching some kind of online healthcare school, the push to do it now comes from COVID-19.

 “In the past month, millions of people have lost their jobs,” he said.
 “Osmosis, like a lot of other online learning companies, wants to be positioned to help people upskill and reskill so they can become healthcare workers.”

-Osmosis collaborated on this idea with Carbon Health, a company that’s making at-home testing kits.
+Osmosis got the idea for this business training program from Carbon Health, a company that’s making at-home testing kits.
 When companies approached Carbon about testing for their employees, Carbon passed the idea for company training along to Osmosis.

 "Millions of people have lost their jobs.
 Osmosis, like a lot of other online learning companies, wants to be positioned to help people upskill and reskill."

 Osmosis is developing a program to train those who have lost jobs to be frontline healthcare workers.

 Osmosis’s team of doctors, video producers and illustrators should have the business training program completed by June, Ganglani said.
 The content will likely overlap a bit with that of the healthcare worker program: Despite their separate fields, a nurse’s assistant and a barber take similar actions to avoid the virus, he explained.

 Producing these programs will take more work than usual.
 But given his team’s performance last month, Ganglani is confident they’re up to the challenge.